Lane Kenworthy, The Good Society

 That probably would be helpful, but I suspect the United States can do quite well going forward even if we don’t manage to increase generalized interpersonal trust.
 First, on some outcomes, such as economic security and health, we can do better by changing government policies, and doing so doesn’t require more trust.

 Second, some countries with lower trust do pretty well.
-Japan, the United Kingdom, Belgium, France, and several other nations have similar or lower levels of trust than the US (figure 3).
-These countries are successful in many respects, and superior to the US in some important ones.
+Japan, the United Kingdom, Belgium, France, and several other nations have similar or lower levels of trust than the United States (figure 3).
+These countries are successful in many respects, and superior to the US in some important ones.24

-Third, while trust has been decreasing over the past half century America and Americans have continued to move forward — not as much as we could and should have, but forward nonetheless.
+Third, though trust has been decreasing over the past half century, America and Americans have continued to move forward — not as much as we could and should have, but forward nonetheless.
 That suggests reason for optimism even if trust remains low or falls further.

 - Robert D. Putnam, Making Democracy Work, Princeton University Press, 1993; Francis Fukuyama, Trust, Free Press, 1995; Robert D. Putnam, Bowling Alone: The Collapse and Revival of American Community, Simon and Schuster, 2000; Richard Layard, Andrew Clark, and Claudia Senik, “The Causes of Happiness and Misery,” in World Happiness Report, edited by John Helliwell, Richard Layard, and Jeffrey Sachs, Earth Institute, Columbia University, 2012; Yann Algan and Pierre Cahuc, “Trust, Well-Being and Growth: New Evidence and Policy Implications,” in Handbook of Economic Growth, edited by Philippe Aghion and Steven N. Durlauf, Elsevier, 2014. ↩